cirosantilli/web-bak/bower/index.md

 layout: default
 ---

+Live demo: run `make` then open <test.html>.

 Bower is a package manager for web front-end.

 Bower was created by Twitter and open sourced.

 Bower is similar to Ruby Bundler and Node NPM, but it is specialized for web front end files.

 Bower downloads the desired version of packages into the current project tree, where they can be linked from `script` or `style` tags.
-Sample usage: <test.html>

 Sample directory structure: